kotomisak/routines-android/README.md

-# routines-android
+# kotox-android
-Reusable scalable decoupled blocks useful for building Android app.
+All kotox related android apps with all the kotox related reusable modules.

+# 0. Steps to build (start with) project
+Practical guide how to use this repo first:

+- Use the latest Stable or beta Android Studio version
+- copy files from folder **extras/keystore_sample** to folder **extras/keystore**
+- rename files in **extras/keystore** folder to have names just as this: **routines.properties** / **routines.jks**

-# 1. The idea behind
+# 1. MonoRepo idea
 Every time I play with some specific feature or programming approach, such feature was always either thrown or implanted to some app without future.
-This time, there is an idea to bundle such feature/approach to separated module or app_template - and to be reusable in case you want to use it for some specific app.
+Monorepo is an idea to bundle such feature/approach to separated module or app_template - and to be reusable in case you want to use it for some specific app.
+All those features will be at one place and updated across the time.
+All apps will be also here and dependent on reusable modules.

 # 2. What I follow in development